talon-one/talon_one.js/docs/ManagementApi.md

 > InlineResponse20014 getCustomerActivityReports(rangeStart, rangeEnd, applicationId, opts)

-Get Activity Reports for Application Customers
+Get Activity Reports for Application Customers (with total count)

 Fetch summary reports for all application customers based on a time range